msadeqsirjani/FlexCast/README.md

 ### Why F1 Scores Are "Low"

-With extreme class imbalance (244:1 ratio):
+With extreme class imbalance (106:1 merged, 244:1 individual):
 - **Random baseline**: F1 ≈ 0.01
 - **Majority class only**: F1 ≈ 0.32
 - **Your models**: F1 = 0.40-0.54 ✅ (25-70% better than baseline!)